Updated: June 23, 2023

 - Your siblings under 18

-In order to be eligible for the Portugal D7 Visa, there is a set of criteria that you must meet.
-As outlined below, you must:
+To be eligible for the Portugal D7 Visa, you must meet a set of criteria outlined below:

 - Be a non-EU/EEA/Swiss national